miguel-silva/react-marksome/README.md

 - build a light package ([bundlephobia](https://bundlephobia.com/result?p=react-marksome))
 - that provides a flexible, readable and condensed format for singleline pieces of text

-Additionally we build out a tree of segments instead of simply using string replacement mostly for future extensibility and configuratility, like being able to render segments with custom React components (WIP).
+Additionally, we build out a tree of segments instead of simply using string replacement mostly for future extensibility and configuratility, like being able to render segments with custom React components (WIP).

 All of the above means that users don't need to worry about escaping the text since: